Head Patineur and Conservator, Deep In The Heart Art Group

 Rebecca went to work for Deep In The Heart foundry shortly after graduating from ACU with the intent to gain practical experience and build a portfolio for graduate school.

-"I bounced around almost every department the first year I was here," she says.
-"When I landed in the patina department, we realized that I had an aptitude for it and I have been at it for about five and a half years now.
-I ended up where I am by God's grace and pure luck."
+“I bounced around almost every department the first year I was here,” she says.
+“When I landed in the patina department, we realized that I had an aptitude for it.
+I ended up where I am by God’s grace and pure luck.”

 ACU’s Art and Design Department prepared her well for her job.
 Associate professor Geoff Broderick “was an awesome mentor and taught me a lot about the bronze casting process, which has helped me in my career here at Deep In The Heart,” Rebecca says.